Murder of Elisa Pomarelli: Reaction

 There were numerous controversies due to the narration of the events given by some newspapers, including Il Giornale, which, referring to Sebastiani, defined the murderer as a "good giant" who had acted in a "love fit".
-The definition was also stigmatized by the then-president of the order of journalists Carlo Verna.
+The definition was criticized by the then-president of the order of journalists Carlo Verna.

 Influence in media

 Film

 In 2022, the documentary film Uccisa due volte — Il caso Pomarelli by Alessandro Galluzzi was made for Crime + Investigation, which recounts the murder with interviews and unpublished footage.

 Events

 The organizers of Novara Pride, held on 14 September 2019, dedicated the event to the memory of Elisa Pomarelli.

-Since 2022, the "Femme Fest — The Festival to say NO to femicide" has been held every September in Piacenza, a series of meetings on gender violence in memory of Elisa Pomarelli.
+Since 2022, the "Femme Fest — The Festival to say NO to femicide" has been held every September in Piacenza.
+It is a series of meetings on gender violence, held in memory of Elisa Pomarelli.